gpivaro/javascript-challenge/README.md

 The user is able to filter using a single or multiple fiels, as can be seen below.
 ![index_level_2_filter_2.png](UFO-level-2/static/images/index_level_2_filter_2.png)

-Here, the results is based on a multiple fiels search:
+Here, the result is based on a multiple fiels search:
 ![index_level_2_filter_1.png](UFO-level-2/static/images/index_level_2_filter_1.png)

 - - -